HightEnd/learngit/readme.txt

 git is a goog vision .
-git is a free soft.
+git is a good free soft.